peberanek/beanclerk/README.md

 ## License

 Following the Beancount license, this code is distributed under the terms of the "GNU GPLv2 only".
-See `LICENSE` file for details.